MarkWattsBoomi/FlowComponentModel/README.md

 ### FlowPage

-This is an extension of the FlowComponent but adds the ability to interact with every value defined in your tenant which is used by your Flow.
+This is an extension of the FlowComponent auto-loads every value defined in your tenant which is used by your Flow.
 The FlowPage will automatically call getValues() on load.

 ### FlowChart